4300 N Josey Ln Suite 100 Carrollton, TX 75010

 Implant Dentures

 If you want dentures but don’t want to rebase or replace your false teeth regularly, we will recommend implant dentures.
-Implant dentures are an advanced option for tooth replacement that offers superior stability and comfort.
+Implant dentures are an advanced option for tooth replacement that offers more stability and comfort.

 These dentures use the support of dental implants.
 Implants are small titanium posts that we surgically place in your jawbone.
-The implants act like artificial tooth roots to anchor the dentures securely in place.
+The implants act like artificial tooth roots to anchor the dentures in place.

-We can recommend fixed implant dentures or removable implant dentures.
-We permanently secure fixed implant dentures to the implants.
+We can recommend fixed or removable implant dentures.
+We permanently secure fixed dentures to the implants.
+Removable dentures snap onto the implants but you can take them out for cleaning.

-The Benefits of Implant Dentures
+The Benefits of Implant Dentures in Carrollton, TX

 • Better Bone Health: Implants help stimulate the jawbone to prevent the bone loss that often occurs when you lose teeth.
 This can help preserve the shape of your face over time.
+We may also recommend bone grafting before treatment which can support your bone health.

 What are All-on-4 and All-on-6?